thebithead/nuodb-operator/README.md

 _**Note:** The instructions on this page use the Kubernetes `kubectl` command (for portability reasons across Kubernetes environments).
 For environments, the `kubectl` command is an alias that points to the OpenShift client program `oc`._

-### 1. Provision a Kubernetes cluster
+### 1. Provision a Kubernetes cluster with at least the minimal resources requirements

 Create a Kubernetes cluster and connect to the cluster.
-In our verification tests, we regularly create five node clusters with 2 CPUs and 16 GB of RAM each to run the samples outlined on this page.
+In our verification tests, we regularly verify the samples workloads outlined on this page using the following configuration *5 nodes, each with with 2 CPUs and 16 GB of RAM
+*5 GB disk for Admin pods
+*20 GB disk for Storage Manager(SM) pods
 Please use this as a guideline for a minimal configuration when you create your cluster.

 ### 2. Create environment variables